Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 - Email length: 100 words vs. 200 words, bullet format vs. paragraph format

-- CTA placement: Top vs. bottom, question vs. calendar link, single vs. multiple options
+- CTA placement: Top vs. bottom, open question vs. calendar link, single vs. multiple options

 - Value proposition: Compensation-led vs. mission-led vs. technical challenge-led